jaspector

 Monday 8:00 AM–9:00 AM CST

-Typical inspection sequence: Not publicly detailed; inspections are coordinated between the county inspector and statewide trade inspectors listed on the DHBC packet.
+Typical sequence: Not publicly detailed; inspections are coordinated between the county inspector and statewide trade inspectors listed on the DHBC packet.

-Do I need a building permit in Rochester, KY?
+01 Do I need a building permit in Rochester, KY?

 All construction beyond single-family dwellings should be discussed with the inspector, who enforces the Kentucky Building Code, State Plumbing Law, and National Electric Code.

-How do I apply for a building permit in Rochester, KY?
+02 How do I apply for a building permit in Rochester, KY?

-1. Contact the Butler County local building inspector to verify whether the proposed work within Rochester needs a permit.
+To apply for a building permit in Rochester, KY, follow these steps: 1.
+Contact the Butler County local building inspector to verify whether the proposed work within Rochester needs a permit.
 2. Submit the requested plans/drawings and any additional data the inspector requires.
 3. Receive permit approval and coordinate inspections through the county/state team.

-How long does it take to get a building permit in Rochester, KY?
+03 How long does it take to get a building permit in Rochester, KY?

-What work is exempt from building permits in Rochester, KY?
+04 What work is exempt from building permits in Rochester, KY?

-How do I schedule a building inspection in Rochester, KY?
+05 How do I schedule a building inspection in Rochester, KY?

-Inspections can be scheduled via: Donny Thompson, Local Building Inspector (270-784-5050), County Office (270-526-3221).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Rochester, KY via: Donny Thompson, Local Building Inspector (270-784-5050), County Office (270-526-3221).

-Other cities in Butler County
+Other jurisdictions in Butler County.

-View all Butler County jurisdictions →
+All Butler County jurisdictions →